-These accounts have been prepared in accordance with the accounts direction issued by Scottish Ministers, a copy of which is appended to the end of the accounts.
+These accounts have been prepared in accordance with the accounts' direction issued by Scottish Ministers and with the consent of the Secretary of State for Culture, Media and sport in accordance with Section 35(3) of the National Lottery etc. Act 1993.